adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - PARAMETER `sharename`: it is a string that contains the name of the share

-  - PARAMETER `rule`: it is a string that contains the access rule
+  - PARAMETER `rule`: it is a string that contains the access rule to add; it can also be an array of strings (that contains all the access rules to add)

-  - PARAMETER `ruleIndex`: it is the index where the access rule will be inserted
+  - PARAMETER `ruleIndex`: it is the index where the access rule(s) will be inserted

 EXAMPLE:
 ```js